santuario/umba-example/README.md

 ### 5. Optimizing the model (improving hyperparameters)

-In order to optimize our classifier model, a *grid search* is made to find the best combination of values ​​for the hyperparameters using the following function:
+In order to optimize our classifier model, a *grid search* was made to find the best combination of values ​​for the hyperparameters using the following function:

 ```python
 def find_bestEstimator_SVC(self):